rainlab/pages-plugin/docs/documentation.md

 The field's assigned value will be the static page's file name, which can be used to link to the page as described above.

+If you need to select from a list of static menus in your own backend forms, you can use the `staticmenupicker` widget:

+    fields:
+        field_name:
+            label: Static Menu
+            type: staticmenupicker

+The field's assigned value will be the static menu's code, which can be used to link to the menu as described above.

 ### Placeholders

 [Placeholders](https://octobercms.com/docs/cms/layouts#placeholders) defined in the layout are automatically detected by the Static Pages plugin.
 The Edit Static Page form displays a tab for each placeholder defined in the layout used by the page.
 Placeholders are defined in the layout in the usual way: